Most Effective Products

 • Their wings have wave-shaped or zig-zagged stripe patterns on a fuzzy white background and lack feathering.

-• When the Flour Moth is at rest, it extends its forelegs, raises its head, and makes a sloping appearance with its body.
+• When the flour moth is at rest, it extends its forelegs, raises its head, and makes a sloping appearance with its body.

 flour moths identification how to get rid of flour moths